torvalds/linux/Documentation/driver-api/serial/serial-rs485.rst

    The Linux kernel provides addressing mode for multipoint RS-485 serial communications line.
-The addressing mode is enabled with SER_RS485_ADDRB flag in serial_rs485.
-Struct serial_rs485 has two additional flags and fields for enabling receive and destination addresses.
+The addressing mode is enabled with SER_RS485_ADDRB flag in struct serial_rs485.
+The struct serial_rs485 has two additional flags and fields for enabling receive and destination addresses.

    Address mode flags:
 	- SER_RS485_ADDRB: Enabled addressing mode (sets also ADDRB in termios).